 Complications include myocarditis and respiratory dysfunction.

-Group A virus can cause an acute, diffuse inflammatory myopathy that may progresses to rhabdomyolysis and myoglobinuria.
-Renal failure may be a complicationleading to renal failure.
+Group A virus can cause an acute, diffuse inflammatory myopathy that may progress to rhabdomyolysis and myoglobinuria.
+Renal failure may be a complication leading to renal failure.

 Group B virus infection causes severe pain in the muscles between the ribs or in the diaphragm [pleurodynia, also called Bornholm disease or epidemic myalgia.